doubleedesign/deakin-ontrack-reloaded/README.md

 navigator.clipboard.writeText(token[0].access_token);
 alert("Copied bearer token: " + token[0].access_token);
 ```
-**Note:** I have had issues with the token in local storage being expired, and basically having to clear it and browse around until a new one appears.
+**Note:** I have had issues with the token in local storage being expired.
+Explicitly ogging right out of CloudDeakin and back in again seems to be the most reliable way to get a new token.

 ### Making your own version